Sri Hartamas: Sri Hartamas in the 21st century

 The isolation and greenery of Sri Hartamas, with easy access to anywhere; the trademark of the area, gave away some of its lustre when access to a third expressway opened up in 2004 that links the area with the rest of Kuala Lumpur.
 The expressway is known as Sprint Expressway whereby it is one of the busiest expressway during rush hour traffic.

 Little of the greenery remains and hence Sri Hartamas is not as quiet as it used to be.
 The traffic influx as well as other new developments nearby has brought an increasing number of people to the area.
 Through some of its isolation is gone, the young Malaysian professionals that initially moved into the area stayed on.

-However, the expatriate community that once lived here in large numbers dwindled after the Asian Financial Crisis of 1997–1999, when people moved back to their home countries.
+However, the expatriate community that once lived here in large numbers dwindled after the 1997 Asian financial crisis, when people moved back to their home countries.
 The area continues to be popular with expatriate families, particularly those with children.

 Though no reliable census exists, there is a healthy balance in the number of residents from the different Malaysian ethnic groups in Sri Hartamas, with no obvious majority group, unlike other parts of Malaysia.

 In terms of night life Sri Hartamas is now a small, vibrant community.
 Of particular interest is the wide range of restaurants and bars that have developed around the shopping area in Desa Sri Hartamas.
 Whilst there are some western style expat bars, there is also a good food court and a multitude of Asian-fusion, Japanese, Thai and Malaysian restaurants.

-Upscale amenities and conveniences

-For Malaysia, the area conveniences reflect the demographic, a sharp contrast to other areas of Kuala Lumpur: A nursery in Sri Hartamas, aside from childcare, offers introductory classes in French.
-There is a disproportionate number of Japanese and Asian-fusion restaurants in Sri Hartamas, catering to the large number of Japanese now living in nearby Mont Kiara.
+Amenities

-Amenities nearby include: 2 golf courses (KLGCC), a country club, a very "posh" health club and spa, several American chain stores and other conveniences, such as being within 20 minutes delivery of Pizza Hut or Domino's.
+Amenities nearby include: 2 golf courses (KLGCC), a country club, health club and spa.
 The Hartamas Shopping Centre (housed inside Plaza Damas) is the area's biggest shopping mall.